 Day 8: Detour to Fish Lake Resort for micro spikes

 Today was good.
-We tried to get out early to finish the lava fields before it got too hot which was nice.
+We tried to get out on the Pacific Crest Trail early to finish the lava fields before it got too hot which was nice.
 Left knee is hurting—started a day or so ago—especially on the downhills.
 Not sure what I did or what is causing it.
 Felt better this afternoon, though.

 Had to make a detour to Fish Lake for microspikes we ordered from REI in Ashland.
 Gotta prepare for the snow!
 Thanks REI for the overnight delivery and great customer service!